MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- DenyLocalLogOn-Description-Begin -->
 <!-- Description-Source-DDF -->
-This security setting determines which service accounts are prevented from registering a process as a service
+This security setting determines which service accounts are prevented from registering a process as a service.

 > [!NOTE]
 > This security setting does not apply to the System, Local Service, or Network Service accounts.